vyos/vyos-documentation/docs/configuration/protocols/static.rst

 Interface Routes
 ================

-.. cfgcmd:: set protocols static interface-route <subnet> next-hop-interface
+.. cfgcmd:: set protocols static route <subnet> interface
    <interface>

    Allows you to configure the next-hop interface for an interface-based IPv4 static route. `<interface>` will be the next-hop interface where trafic is routed for the given `<subnet>`.

-.. cfgcmd:: set protocols static interface-route <subnet> next-hop-interface
+.. cfgcmd:: set protocols static route <subnet> interface
    <interface> disable

    Disables interface-based IPv4 static route.

-.. cfgcmd:: set protocols static interface-route <subnet> next-hop-interface
+.. cfgcmd:: set protocols static route <subnet> interface
    <interface> distance <distance>

    Defines next-hop distance for this route, routes with smaller administrative